 The government has broad authority to take enforcement action when a parent falls behind in child support.
 However, not all parents file a child support agreement with a court.
 In such cases, if a parent who owes child support stops paying, the receiving parent might need to take legal action to secure the support their child deserves.

 In other cases, a paying parent might hide funds or intentionally underearn to limit their child support obligations.
 Whatever the circumstances, an Ottawa child support enforcement lawyer could help a parent develop an effective strategy to collect child support.
-A seasoned child support lawyer like Paul Riley is dedicated to helping you protect your rights and your child’s welfare.
+Our seasoned child support lawyers are dedicated to helping you protect your rights and your child’s welfare.

 Ontario’s system takes much of the emotion out of child support decisions.
 For most couples, the court determines the amount of child support payments in accordance with provincial guidelines.